heysagar-max/knote-kubernetes/README.md

 # knote-kubernetes
-Kubernetes deployment files for Knote application using MongoDB and Docker.
+Containerized Knote application deployment using Kubernetes, Docker, and MongoDB.